nikouu/GameboyColour-Decolouriser/README.md

 - Originally this was in the [Pokemon Gen 2 Style Tilemap](https://github.com/nikouu/Pokemon-gen-2-style-tilemap) and when it grew too big, it came to live here.
 - The code is roughly equivalent to mad ravings.
 - The working with four colour tiles, then each colour subset tile came to me in a dream.
+- It was really fun working within the constraints, especially "there are always only a maximum of four colours".
+Make reducing the problem space super interesting.